backend-development/backend-development-textbook/source/rails_websockets.md

-In Rails we have to distinguish two concepts:
+In Rails we have to distinguish three concepts:

-* The websocket **connection** deals with authenticating a user - see `app/channels/application_cable/connection.rb`
+* The websocket **connection** deals with authenticating a user
+  * see `app/channels/application_cable/connection.rb`
+  * see `app/assets/javascripts/cabel.js`
 * A **channel**
+  * see `app/channels/*_channel.rb`
+  * see `app/assets/javascripts/channels/*.js`
 * A **stream** inside a channel
+  * inside each channel streams are identified by a string

+In our example app we will be using:

+* a ChatChannel with one stream,
+  * the stream is identified by `room: main`
+* an AdventureChannel with one stream per adventure, for example
+  * a stream identified by `url_path: /adventures/1`
+  * a stream identified by `url_path: /adventures/2`
+  * a stream identified by `url_path: /adventures/3`

 Chat Example
 -------

-In our example app several users should be able to chat with each other, no matter on which page they are currently.
+In our example app several users should be able to chat with each other, no matter which page of the app they are currently viewing.

 ![Screenshot of the Chat Area on the Homepage](images/chat-screenshot-annotated.png)